INlova/MEANHotel/README.md

 This course teaches the basic of creating web applications with the MEAN stack.
 This application could be viewed as a reference for MVC architecture and for general practices with each part of the stack.

-Within MEAN Hotel, various amount of packages and concepts were brought up.
+Within MEAN Hotel, various amount of packages and concepts were used.
 The following are:

 - Node.js
+- Express
+- MongoDB
+- Angular
+- body-parser
+- Mongoose
+- jsonwebtoken
+- bcrypt-nodejs
+- nodemon